steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 end
 ```

-With the state of the GenServer now a BookStore module, the way the state is used in all `handle_*` functions need to change.
-Below is an example of how to make this change for a `handle_call` function.
+With the state of the GenServer now holding a BookStore struct, the way the state is used in all `handle_*` functions need to change.
+Below is an example of how to make this change for a `handle_call` functions.

 Notice we use pattern matching to pull out the relevant data in the arguments.
 It is also important to make sure to return the entire BookStore in the reply tuple on the last line of the callback.